cincuranet/blog/tools/fb-net-external-engine.md

 Dummy function call is about 1,78× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,2× slowdown).
 That's about 2,0 μs per call on my machine.

-As the procedure or function in .NET becomes more complex the perfomance goes in favor of _FbNetExternalEngine_.
+As the procedure or function in .NET becomes more complex the perfomance goes in favor of [_FbNetExternalEngine_][6].

 #### Next steps